 So while we were waiting out the rain as we worked on our homestead today, we ended up having a pretty deep discussion about how we got out of our toxic money situation and into a life of financial freedom.
-We kept circling back to the same ideas, and these are without a doubt the things YOU MUST DO IF YOU WANT TO WIN WITH MONEY AND LIVE A SELF-SUFFICIENT LIFE.
+We kept circling back to the same ideas, and these are without a doubt the things you must do if you want to win with money AND homestead.
 No, I’m not talking about what funds to invest in or whether you should hoard your money in a mattress.

 I’m talking the relationship habits YOU need to build with each other so you can actually live your dreams.

-Our Three Big Tips For Self-Sufficient Couples and Money
+Our Three Big Money and Goal-Setting Tips for Homesteading Couples

 1. Have an honest conversation about your biggest money goals and dreams.

-You think you’re talking with each other.
+You talk with each other all the time, right?
 You both share your aspirations, the things you’ve always wanted to do but never have, the things your parents used to do, and so on.
 But are you listening?
 Are you retaining?
 Are you making any attempt at all to think of your partner’s needs and, here’s the big part, make a connection from their needs to yours?

 If not, you need to sit down together and have a deep and honest conversation where you both are receptive.

-Your current financial situation and financial philosophies will dictate what action this is, but the biggest point is YOU HAVE TO DO SOMETHING.
+Your current financial situation and financial philosophies will dictate what actions they are, but the biggest point is YOU HAVE TO DO SOMETHING.
 Anything!
 If I had a dollar for every person I’ve encountered who likes to just daydream away about what they’d do if they won the lottery, or what they would do if they didn’t have to go to work, or what they would like to do for their kids…

-Then THINK: WHAT COULD WE DO TO MAKE THESE DAYDREAMS A REALITY?
+Then THINK: WHAT COULD WE DO TO MAKE THESE DREAMS A REALITY?